coderkarma/Algorithms-challenges/README.md

 # Algorithms-challenges
-Question and answer's that I have solved in Codewars, HackerRank, leetcode etc
+Problem and solution that I have solved in Codewars, HackerRank, leetcode etc